-For centuries, animals have been roped into the processing and production of beauty products and you may be surprised to know that this practice is still prevalent today.
-To better navigate the market, various labels are now often applied to products; namely “vegan” and “cruelty-free”.
-This helps consumers make choices that fall in line with their values and moral code… or does it just help certain brands sell more products and appeal to wider demographics?
-The truth is, understanding the difference – between the implications of these terms AND how exactly they are being used – can be tricky.
+For centuries, animals have been roped into the processing and production of beauty products, and you may be surprised to know that this practice is still prevalent today.
+To better navigate the market, various labels are now often applied to products, namely “vegan” and “cruelty-free”.
+This allows consumers to make choices that fall in line with their values and moral code… or does it just help certain brands sell more products and appeal to wider demographics?
+Understanding the difference between the implications of these terms AND how exactly they are being used can be tricky.

 IN A NUTSHELL

 Main Takeaways: While the terms “vegan” and “cruelty-free” are often used interchangeably, they actually mean different things.
 Further, a product labeled as vegan does not automatically imply that it is also cruelty free and vice versa.

 Good to Know: Just because a product claims to be vegan or cruelty free, doesn’t necessarily mean you should feel confident in what you believe was an ethical purchase.
 Do your research, know your certifying bodies and their logos, and keep on the lookout for imposters!